ilianoKokoro/cargo-spin/README.md

-# Fortune wheel in rust
+# CargoSpin

+A very simple cross-platform wheel of fortune made in Rust

 ## Requirements